 Currently, the program is coded to run in fullscreen exclusive mode (FSEM) in order to display the game over the entire screen.
-The program runs without errors and displays the scene objects, but the movement of the scene has not yet been coded.
+The program runs without errors and displays the scene objects, and the view can be rotated.
 The menu consists of a title image and seven function buttons: New Game, Control, Sound, Save Game, Load Game, High Scores, and Quit.
 Quit exits the program, New Game creates an instance of the World class (which extends Frame) and sets the program to run in FSEM with the World class as the viewable display, and the other buttons do not have any coded functionality.
-The program displays a black background with blue cubes (the wall objects), which are not yet connected in the fashion of contiguous walls, and accepts keyboard input for motion (the motion isn't yet coded, but the program still accepts the input) and returning to the main menu.
+The program displays a black background with randomly shaded blue cubes (the wall objects) connected in the fashion of contiguous walls, and accepts keyboard input for motion and returning to the main menu.
+The move method currently generates runtime errors, but the turnLeft and turnRight methods work appropriately.